-In view of lunar exploration, which is foreseen to be one of the next steps in human space exploration, lunar analogues are and will continue to be powerful tools to support the development, demonstration and validation of new technologies and operational concepts.
-Furthermore lunar analogues will serve as training environment for astronauts and will engage the public with interesting and exciting mission simulations well before actual missions take place.
-Besides the obvious advantages of the Natural Lunar Analogues, i.e. terrain, soil and harsh environment (dust, temperature, psychological effects, etc.) are representative for the lunar environment and do not need to be artificially recreated, there is the ‘logistics disadvantage’ of Natural Lunar Analogues.
+In view of lunar exploration, which is foreseen to be one of the next steps in human space exploration, lunar analogues are, and will continue to be, powerful tools to support the development, demonstration and validation of new technologies and operational concepts.
+Furthermore, lunar analogues will serve as training environments for astronauts and will engage the public with interesting and exciting mission simulations well before actual missions take place.

-The purpose of the study about Artificial Lunar Analogues is threefold:
+The purpose of the Artificial Lunar Analogues study is threefold:

-1) To identify gaps in lunar analogue capacity (in Europe and worldwide) with respect to the demands for such analogues in reference to current exploration roadmaps.
+1) To identify gaps in lunar analogue capacity (Europe and worldwide) with respect to the demands for such analogues in reference to current exploration roadmaps.

 2) To identify means to close these gaps, considering both opportunities to exploit synergies with existing relevant lunar analogue facilities and the establishment of new lunar analogues.

-3) To draft technical, utilisation and implementation concepts for the most needed lunar analogue(s), selected in agreement with the Customer.
+3) To draft technical, utilisation and implementation concepts for the selected lunar analogue(s).

 Consortium partners Space Applications Services – Belgium / COMEX – France / LIQUIFER Systems Group – Austria

 LIQUIFER team Susmita Mohanty, Barbara Imhof, Molly Hogle

 Image credit: LUNA Consortium 2015, visualization: LIQUIFER Systems Group